-Staying on Islay we move on to Kildalton and this time a close up view of part of the church and a burial slab with an armoured figure built into the recess of the east window in the south wall of the church.
-To the left of his head there is an inscription which has been interpreted as reading "Here lies Imar".
+Staying on Islay we move on to Kildalton and this time a close-up view of part of the church and a burial slab with an armoured figure built into the recess of the east window in the south wall of the church.
+To the left of his head, there is an inscription which has been interpreted as reading “Here lies Imar”.
 Kildalton Cross stands in the burial ground dating to the 8th century, it is the only complete, unbroken, early Christian wheel cross to survive in Scotland.
-Its fine quality and artistic similarities with Ionian crosses suggests Kildalton was an important Christian site with links to that major centre.
+Its fine quality and artistic similarities with Ionian crosses suggest Kildalton was an important Christian site with links to that major centre.

-Staying in the Hebrides but this time moving to the Isle of Mull and the village of Dervaig.
-Pronounced ‘dervig’ it goes right back to Viking times, and indeed the name Dervaig means ‘good inlet’ in old Norse.
+Still in the Hebrides but now on the Isle of Mull in the village of Dervaig, pronounced ‘dervig’ which goes right back to Viking times, and indeed the name Dervaig means ‘good inlet’ in old Norse.
 The settlement itself really only goes back to about the time of the first church to be recorded here in the twelve hundreds.
-The church, although not an ancient building, is noteworthy for its round tower, the beauty of its stained glass, and the interior decoration which is in the style made popular by the Arts and Crafts Movement.

 The cross is on wild Spaunton Moor and has been a prominent landmark for hundreds of years.
 The original cross can be seen in the crypt of Lastingham Church, about 2 miles south of the present structure which stands at an impressive height of over 3 metres.
 This makes it the tallest cross on the moors but at one time it stood even higher, 8 metres high!

-The final location is a ruined Benedictine abbey not a church or chapel overlooking the North Sea above Whitby.
-The desolate ruins stand stark above steep cliffs overlooking the old whaling village, a testament to the town's former religious significance.
+I have cheated a little with the final location is a ruined Benedictine abbey, not a church or chapel overlooking the North Sea above Whitby.
+The desolate ruins stand stark above steep cliffs overlooking the old whaling village, a testament to the town’s former religious significance.
 It was disestablished during the Dissolution of the Monasteries under the auspices of Henry VIII.

-I hope you have enjoyed this visit to these further historical and religious locations and I will keep my eye out for others to share with you on my travels around the British Isles.
+I hope you have enjoyed this visit to these further churches, chapels and crosses and I will keep my eye out for others to share with you on my travels around the British Isles.